isc-projects/kea/doc/sphinx/arm/hooks-flex-id.rst

    This library can only be loaded by the :iscman:`kea-dhcp4` or :iscman:`kea-dhcp6` process.

-The ``flex_id`` library allows the definition of an expression, using notation initially used only for client classification.
+:ischooklib:`libdhcp_flex_id.so` allows the definition of an expression, using notation initially used only for client classification.
 (See :ref:`classification-using-expressions` for a detailed description of the syntax available.)
 One notable difference is that for client